divelab/MoleculeX/moleculekit/sequence/README.md

 conda env create -f sequence.yaml source activate sequence
 ```
+Notice: the cudatoolkit version is 10.0.130 in sequence.yaml, if the cuda version is different in your machine, change the cudatoolkit version in sequence.yaml before installing it.
 ## Usage
 ### Reproduce our results with our trained model on MoleculeNet
 Download our trained models from [this link](https://drive.google.com/drive/folders/1mmYvDaYLnAwACNS52rVaBkmIlUgBHEmc?usp=sharing).
 Specify gpu id, dataset name, seed for random split (122, 123, 124) and model path in scripts/run_reproduce.sh.
 Then execute it: